Tax breaks dead until Congress revives them

 Retroactive laws tricky for tax planning

-That means that while a law might not be approved until the end of a tax year, once it is finally enacted it's as if the tax break had been in effect for the full 12 months.
+In recent years, Congress has pushed consideration of the extenders until the end of the tax year, approving the laws retroactively.
+This means that once a law is finally enacted, it’s as if the tax break had been in effect for the full 12 months.